Public Education Information & FAQ

 As mandated under the Fire Prevention and Protection Act, every municipality in Ontario must have a Public Education Program in place along with certain components of fire prevention.

-Teachers in the area that are interested in a visit from the Fire Department for fire safety for their class or wish to set up a visit to the fire station can contact the Fire Chief at 636-7402.
+- Teachers in the area that are interested in visiting the Fire Department for fire safety for their class or wish to set up a visit to the fire station can contact the Fire Chief at: (705) 636-7402.

 Frequently Asked Questions

 The following open burning fire safety rules must be followed:

 - Burning must be supervised by an adult.